-This poll reflects a national Internet survey of 508 small business owners with oversamples of 100 respondents each in North Carolina, Missouri, Michigan, Ohio and Pennsylvania, creating a combined data set of 1008 small business owners.
+This poll reflects a national Internet survey of 508 small business owners with oversamples in North Carolina, Michigan, Missouri, Ohio and Pennsylvania, creating a combined data set of 1008 small business owners.
 This report reflects the data from a combined database where the state oversamples were weighted down to reflect their proportion of the target population.
 The sample was drawn from Research Now and conducted by Greenberg Quinlan Rosner Research for Small Business Majority.
 The survey was conducted from April 8-17, 2013.
-The overall margin of error is +/-3.1%.
-The margin of error for state-level data is +/-9.8%.
+The overall margin of error is +/- 3.1%.